Introduction:

 Pelvic Floor Exercises:

-Pelvic floor exercises are a type of exercise that helps to strengthen the muscles of the pelvic floor.
+Pelvic floor exercises help strengthen the pelvic floor muscles.
 This can benefit both men and women, as it can help improve bladder control and sexual function.
-For men, stronger pelvic floor muscles can help to delay ejaculation.
+For men, stronger pelvic floor muscles can help delay ejaculation.
 Several different exercises can be done to strengthen the pelvic floor muscles, and finding an exercise routine that works best is important.
-If someone is unsure how to perform the exercises, they can consult a physical therapist or their doctor.
+If someone is unsure how to perform the exercises, they can consult a physical therapist or doctor.

 Pause Squeeze Technique: